emanuelg84/exec-dash/README.md

 # exec-dash
 Exec-dash project
-I had troubles with pushing the commits to git hub - online.
-It wouldnt sinch so I had to copy the code to a new file.
-This is why you wont see the commits thru the process.
+I had issues with syncing local code with git-hub online.
+I had to create a new repository to where I copied the complete code.
+This is why you cant see the commits I made through the process